Job Type: Full time, Salaried

 Notice of Emergency/Disaster Responsibilities

 All Lake County Employees may be required to work as a Disaster Service Worker when a local declaration of emergency or disaster is declared by the Board of County Commissioners.
+To be prepared for this role, all employees and emergency service function (ESF) leads will attend emergency management trainings and exercises as requested by the Director of Emergency Management.
+With advanced notification from OEM, employees will make reasonable efforts to attend training events in coordination with other employees and supervisors.

 Other Duties